UniversalDependencies/docs/_ga/dep/vocative.md

 udver: '2'
 ---

 The `vocative` relation is used to mark a dialogue participant addressed in text (common in conversations, emails and newsgroup postings).
 The relation links the addressee’s name to its host sentence.
+Discourse markers in Irish usually precede lenited personal names or titles.

 ### Examples: